bksharpman/final-project-python/README.md

 # final-project-python
 final project on python

-Certainly!
-I'll provide explanations for each function in the modified code:
+Explanations for each function in the modified code:

 1. `create_table(self)`: This method is responsible for creating the SQLite table if it doesn't exist.
 The table has columns for task id, task name, date, and priority.